UBC-CIC/amazon-transcribe-captions-for-zoom/README.md

 ## Building and Deploying

 ### Step 1.
-This application requires an API Gateway endpoint and Lambda to Pre-Signed URL
+This application requires an API Gateway endpoints and a Lambda to create a Pre-Signed WebSocket URL

-Run the cloudformation script:

 1.1 create a s3 deployment bucket
 ```